Titanium Dioxide (TiO2) Price Trend and Forecast

 Analyst Insight

-According to Procurement Resource, the second half of the year would be passive for the price trends of Titanium Dioxide.
+According to Procurement Resource, the second half of the year would be passive for the price trend of Titanium Dioxide.
 The major entities weighing on the prices are expected to be over-supply and matured inventories, sluggish demand from the downstream paints and varnishes, and enfeebled costs of upstream processes.

 For the First Quarter of 2022